node

 Parameters:

-• name – Name of the Storage volume created for the project outside the scope of the Slice
+• name (str) – Name of the Storage volume created for the project outside the scope of the Slice

-• auto_mount – Mount the storage volume
+• auto_mount (bool) – Request the orchestrator to mount the storage volume automatically.

 Return type: